 To save the raw signal, click Save.
-A window opens similar to the one shown in Figure C-13 below.
+A window opens similar to Figure C-13 below.
 Enter the desired name, and click Save to save the signal as a text file.

 Figure C-13: Save As Window

 Clearing Totalizers

 To clear the meter totalizers, click on the Clear Totalizers button in the Properties window.
 The meter totalizers are reset to 0.